Written by: Bogdan Patru

 The Signal application itself retains only the information regarding the date and time when the user first registered on the application, as well as the last time he or she has last connected to it.
 Other than that, Signal doesn’t keep any metadata.

-However, Signal is in no way accountable for how other companies and services choose to use their encryptions or principles.
+However, Signal is in no way accountable for how other companies and services choose to use their code.

-The Signal Protocol is currently being used by many applications, and whether they choose to change it or respect the users’ privacy is entirely up to them.
+The Signal code is currently being used by many applications, and whether they choose to change it or respect the users’ privacy is entirely up to them.
 Signal can’t interfere.

 Some of these apps are Facebook Messenger, WhatsApp, and Skype.
 It can only be a good thing that they choose to incorporate the Signal Protocol in their apps.
 It’s a major step forward in the world of privacy and encrypted communication.